Email has become just as essential to large and small businesses as the telephone.

 In the early days of the Internet email solutions were mainly targeted at large businesses with dedicated systems like Microsoft Exchange.

-Personal users opted for free services like Hotmail.
+Personal users opted for free services like Hotmail and Yahoo Mail.

 In fact, this type of solution is becoming so popular that even large companies are moving away from installing and running their own internal email systems to using third party hosted solutions.